silverstripe/silverstripe-graphql/README.md

 By default, this module comes with a `CSRFMiddleware` implementation that forces all mutations to check for the presence of a CSRF token in the request.
 That token must be applied to a header named` X-CSRF-TOKEN`.

-In SilverStripe, CSRF tokens are most commonly stored in the session as `SecurityID`, or accessed through the `SecurityToken` API, using `SecurityToken::inst()->getValue()`.
+In Silverstripe, CSRF tokens are most commonly stored in the session as `SecurityID`, or accessed through the `SecurityToken` API, using `SecurityToken::inst()->getValue()`.

 Queries do not require CSRF tokens.